 Section 7.6 Payroll deductions for membership shall be for no less than a six (6) month period and shall automatically be renewed for successive similar periods unless revoked in writing.
 Commencing January 1 and July 1, annually, Employees shall have fifteen (15) days in which to withdraw their membership.
-To revoke the membership, the Employee shall, within the fifteen (15) day period, notify Local No. 1180 and the Payroll Section of the Finance Department via e-mail.
-Employees shall utilize the MHAIL@1180tulsa.org address to notify Local 1180.
+To revoke the membership, the Employee shall, within the fifteen (15) day period, notify Local No. 1180 and the Payroll Section of the Finance Department via email.
+Employees shall utilize the NHall@1180tulsa.org address to notify Local 1180.
 Upon receipt of the e-mail or other written notification, the City shall cease such deductions.
 At the end of the withdrawal period, the City shall send a list to AFSCME Local No. 1180 of those Employees who withdrew.
-An Employee who moves to positions outside the Bargaining Unit shall notify Local No. 1180 and the Payroll Section of the Finance Department via e-mail or in writing at the time of the change in status.
+An Employee who moves to positions outside the Bargaining Unit shall notify Local No. 1180 and the Payroll Section of the Finance Department via ethe change in status.